 How to Reach the Cinque Terre From Florence:

-Similarly, if you are staying in Riomaggiore or want to stop there, it happens to be the first stop and takes about 8-10 minutes from La Spezia Centrale.
-All train timetables are available on the website of www.trenitalia.com and at the La Spezia Centrale station.
+Similarly, if you are staying in Riomaggiore or want to stop there, it happens to be the first stop from La Spezia Centrale.
+All train timetables are available on the website of Trenitalia.
 There are trains every few minutes to take you to the Cinque Terre from La Spezia.

 How to Reach the Cinque Terre From Rome:

-Use the same method to book a train ticket (as explained above) but this time book a train from Roma Termini/Roma Tutte le Stazioni to La Spezia Centrale.
-The fastest train takes only 3.5 to 4 hours from Rome and I highly recommend booking the Frecciabianca especially if you want to save time because it is not only direct but super fast!
+If you’re visiting Cinque Terre from Rome, book a train ticket (as explained above) from Roma Termini/Roma Tutte le Stazioni to La Spezia Centrale.
+The fastest train takes only 3.5 to 4 hours from Rome and I highly recommend booking the Frecciabianca especially if you want to save time.
+The journey will be more comfortable, direct and super fast!

 How to Reach the Cinque Terre From Venice: